tno-terminology-design/tev2-specifications/docs/specs/tools-envisaged/11-ict.md

 :::

 :::info Editor's Note
 There's a lot of duplication in syntax specs.
 For example, the [SAF spec](docs/specs/files/saf) and [MRG spec](/docs/specs/files/mrg) define the [regex](@) for various kinds of tags all over the place.
 It would be nice to have a way by which syntax can be specified in one location that is 'naturally predictable' so that both readers and maintainers of the documentation can easily find it.
-One way might be to include the syntax in a 'popover', i.e. that we define stuff with particular syntax as a [concept](@) and have the syntax be included in its `hoverText`.
+One way might be to include the syntax in a 'popover', i.e. that we define stuff with particular syntax as a [concept](@) and have the syntax be included in its 'popover text'.
 :::